-- Design for productivity Checklist: Determine the required site installation rate.
-Assess the best way to divide up the design of the building / facility to optimise the off-site manufacturing process.
-3. Design the layout of the off-site facility to ensure that work content at each work station, matches the required rate of output from the assembly facility.
-This is known as the "takt" time (rhythm or beat) and is determined by the customer's requirement (i.e. site requirement).
-4. Establish a "pull" mechanism from site to trigger assembly and ensure nothing is assembled unless this mechanism is activated.
-This trigger can take many forms from empty containers to an email.
-5. Design the facility elements for logistics and productivity 6.
-Only ever assemble to the required installation sequence 7 Control the material delivery & quality all the way down the supply chain 8.
-Ensure the material receipt route & despatch route is defined and always clear.
-9. Use in process inspection & acceptance.
-10. Invest in dedicated jigs / tooling to locate preassembled modules quickly and easily.
-11. Reduce the set up times from work piece to work piece.
-12. Keep real time measurements of assembly efficiency, such as Overall Activity Effectiveness (OAE) to quickly indicate where problems are 13 Use simple visual management techniques of material & tooling locations that can be easily understood by all personnel working in the area.
-14. Employ formal problem solving to eradicate issues and prevent re- occurring stoppages.
-15. Create visual method statements (or one point lessons -OPLs) for assembly that can be easily understood by (and are created with) the those with lesser skills Design to be modular This guide recommends using the six forms of modularity devised by B. Joseph Pine II in his book Mass Customisation, the New Frontier in Business Competition (1993, Harvard Business School Press).
-In any design two or more of these modularity types are combined to create an efficient solution that meets the client requirements for form, fit and function.
-This minimises the number of variants early in the design process, giving benefits to lead- lines, slock levels, repeatability of process (and therefore quality) but still allows customisation within pre-defined parameters.
-The six modularity types with some examples are: 1.
-Component sharing - the same pump used in different plant rooms.
-2. Component swapping - different wall finishes on standard wall sections.
-Cut to fit - mullions with standard jointing designs.
-4. IVIIX - paint, concrete etc. S. Dus - a stanuaru framework that takes different M&E modules, or flooring 6.
-Sectional (this is like Lego) - lots of different components but with a common method of interfacing.
+- 1. Determine the required site installation rate. - 2.
+Assess the best way to divide up the design of the building / facility to optimise the offsite manufacturing process. - 3.
+Design the layout of the off-site facility to ensure that work content at each work station, matches the required rate of output from the assembly facility.
+This is known as the "takt" time (rhythm or beat) and is determined by the customer's requirement (i.e. site requirement). - 4.
+Establish a "pull" mechanism from site to trigger assembly and ensure nothing is assembled unless this mechanism is activated.
+This trigger can take many forms from empty containers to an email. - 5.
+Design the facility elements for logistics and productivity - 6.
+Only ever assemble to the required installation sequence. - 7.
+Control the material delivery & quality all the way down the supply chain. - 8.
+Ensure the material receipt route & despatch route is defined and always clear. - 9.
+Use in process inspection & acceptance. - 10.
+Invest in dedicated jigs / tooling to locate preassembled modules quickly and easily. - 11.
+Reduce the set up times from work piece to work piece. - 12.
+Keep real time measurements of assembly efficiency, such as Overall Activity Effectiveness (OAE) to quickly indicate where problems are occurring (ref.
+CIRIA Lean KPIs Guide). - 13.
+Use simple visual management techniques of material & tooling locations that can be easily understood by all personnel working in the area. - 14.
+Employ formal problem solving to eradicate issues and prevent re-occurring stoppages. - 15.
+Create visual method statements (or one point lessons OPLs) for assembly that can be easily understood by (and are created with) the relevant personnel to ensure predictably and promote the training of those with lesser skills.